Plan your goals and fulfil them with simple New Year ‘resets’, writes Neal Vaughan.

 - Get a health check on your home loan.
 With interest rates hovering a record-low levels, even small changes to your borrowing costs now will add up to a big difference over the life of your loan.

 - Consolidate, review and compare your health, life and income insurance.
 “Sometimes, life and income protection is cheaper through super, and other times, the opposite is true.
 Either way, a closer look means you could make big savings,” says EasyPlan Financial Services insurance manager Brigitte Phillips.

 - Shop around for a better deal on your mobile phone, internet and TV subscriptions.

 - Stuck with an expensive gym membership you don’t use?
 Cancel it for a cheaper one or work out with a local fitness group.

 - Cut down on expensive takeaway snacks to be healthier as well as wealthier.

 - Giving can be personally fulfilling.
-You can shout the value of small, everyday items to charity via Shout using the ‘Give’ section of the Grow by ANZ app.
-“Imagine if everyone donated the value of a morning coffee to their favourite cause?
-The impact would be substantial.” says Jane Martino, founder and CEO of Shout For Good.
+You can shout the value of small, everyday items to charity via Shout For Good: “Imagine if everyone donated the value of a morning coffee to their favourite cause?
+The impact would be substantial.” says Jane Martino, founder and CEO of Shout.